TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-09-is-rector-saving-you-time-support-it-on-patreon.md

 ---
 id: 210
 title: "Is Rector Saving you Time?
-Support it on Patreon!"
+Support it on&nbsp;GitHub&nbsp;Sponsors"
 perex: |
-    Rector's [mission](/blog/2018/09/27/open-source-behind-the-scenes-finding-the-rector-vision/) is to upgrade anything you want.
-It already can upgrade PHP 5.2 all the way to PHP 7.4 (I've added arrow functions yesterday to php-parser and today to Rector), Symfony from 2.8 to 4.3, remove code that does nothing, import namespaces in a smart way and 29 more levels.
+    Rector's mission is to upgrade anything you want.
+It already can upgrade PHP 5.3 all the way to PHP 7.4 (we've added arrow functions yesterday to php-parser and today to Rector), Symfony from 2.8 to 4.3, remove code that does nothing, import namespaces in a smart way and 29 more levels.
     <br><br>
     I've started project 2 years ago as a small idea challenge and I'm creating Rector in my free time.
 I think every Rector rule ever created should be free for everyone and for a that I need your help.

 tweet: "New Post on a #php 🐘 blog: Is Rector Saving you Time?
 Support it on Patreon! → https://www.patreon.com/rectorphp"
 tweet_image: "/assets/images/posts/2019/patreon/rector_and_patreon.png"

+updated_since: "May 2021"
+updated_message: |
+    Moved from Patreon to GitHub Sponsors.
+Updated PHP/Symfony versions that Rector now can upgrade.
 ---

 Rector can squash time that requires migration of 100 000 lines of code from 2-3 months to 5 days.
 We already made that happen [with Nette to Symfony migration](/blog/2019/08/26/how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours/).